mbenedix/runninglog/README.md

 ## Create local registry and push to it

 We will create a local registry on our Swarm and then push our new images onto it.
-This is necessary in order to use Docker Stacks.
+Having your images in a registry is necessary in order to use Docker Stacks, but it doesn't have to be local.

 ```docker service create --name registry --publish mode=host,published=5000,target=5000 registry:2```